the-vegetarian-vampire/Smart-Contract-Resources/README.md

 -----

 ## Audits
 `What is an audit?` - security focused code review; looking for reentrancy attacks, vulnerabilities, etc; it is a best effort endeavor, not a guarantee

 `Tools`
   - Slither
   -

+ Jackson K audit process: https://www.youtube.com/watch?v=xD0IZh9c8LM